JakeM1993/example-repo/README.md

 git commit -m "meaningful message to help understand what was committed"

-git pull origin main "best to pull before the push when woring with others to avoid overlap etc"
+git pull origin main "best to pull before the push when working with others to avoid overlap etc"

 git push origin main